 When employees feel they align well with a company’s culture, benefits, work and other factors, that company stands a greater chance of keeping employees over the long term.
 Employees want to feel that the company is invested in their well-being.

 Additionally, the millennial and Gen Z portion of the crowd are being very selective and going for companies that align with their current needs.

-Many prime organizations today are offering to shoulder partial or complete fees for their higher education, and factors like this are attracting talents to these companies.
+According to Forbes, many prime organizations today are offering to shoulder partial or complete fees for their higher education, and factors like this are attracting talents to these companies.

 Human resources managers have great opportunities at their disposal when talent acquisition comes into the picture process to think outside the box when highlighting the benefits their own companies offer.

 Things like monetary compensation, childcare, vacation days, healthcare benefits, etc., are something everyone is providing today.
 To outshine the competition, HRs are the people to offer more unique offerings to meet an employee’s wants and desires during talent acquisition.